Joy-it-code/helm-web-app-2/README.md

-# 🚀 Helm Chart Customization Project
+# 🚀 Helm Chart Customization

 This project demonstrates how to deploy a simple web application to a Kubernetes cluster using **Helm**, a powerful package manager for Kubernetes.
 It includes the setup of Helm, customization of a Helm chart, and deployment of the application.